salesforce/TestAdvisor/README.md

 1. Go to the Releases [section](https://git.soma.salesforce.com/cqe/java-test-utils/releases)
 2. Click on the "Draft a new release" button
 3. Enter the "tag version" and "Release title" value as java-test-utils-v0.0.\<new-version\>
-4. Write one or more sentences about the changes pushed ([example](https://git.soma.salesforce.com/cqe/java-test-utils/releases/tag/java-test-utils-v0.0.53)) and publish a release.
+4. Write one or more sentences about the changes pushed ([example](https://git.soma.salesforce.com/cqe/java-test-utils/releases/tag/java-test-utils-v0.0.53)) and publish a release.we